 Begin a Free Consultation with the Law Office of Cohen & Jaffe, LLP

 While you can sue someone if you hurt yourself on their private property on Long Island, you typically must do so within three years from the date of the accident, per Civil Practice Law & Rules (CVP) §214(5).
-This is known as the statute of limitations, which determines how long claimants have to file a personal injury lawsuit.
+This is known as the statute of limitations, which determines how long claimants have to file a personal injury lawyer in Long Island lawsuit.
 If you fail to file within that time, you may end up paying out of pocket for your injuries.

 There are other reasons to act quickly.
 The sooner you act, the sooner a Long Island premises liability lawyer from the Law Office of Cohen & Jaffe, LLP can get started assessing your claim.
 Our law firm will conduct a full investigation to establish liability and the damages you have sustained.
 We also work on a contingency-fee-basis, so you can hire a lawyer at no upfront, out-of-pocket cost to you.